 The successful recruitment of Jennifer Morgan from the University of Texas has added another extraordinary young scientist to the Bell Center.
 The recipient of numerous awards, including the University of Texas Regent’s Teaching Award and the Society for Neuroscience Career Development Award, Jennifer is an accomplished neuroscientist working with NIH funding to elucidate the mechanisms of neurodegeneration and regeneration in the vertebrate central nervous system.

 Adjunct appointments in the Bell Center have included William Jeffery (University of Maryland), Sid Tamm (Boston University), and Steven Zottoli (Williams College).
 Jeffery studies the mechanisms of eye degeneration, pigment loss, and the evolution of behavior using the cavefish and ciona models.
 Tamm investigates basic problems in cell biology and motility using comb jellies (ctenophores) and termite protozoa.
 Zottoli investigates the neuronalbasis of recovery from complete damage to spinal cords in non-mammalian vertebrates.
-More recently, Jane Maienschein (ASU) and Andrew Miller (HKUST) have joined the Bell Center with adjunct appointments.
-Maienschein’s research focuses on the history and philosophy of developmental and regenerative biology while Miller investigates the role played by calcium ions in the signal transduction pathways orchestrating embryonic development.
+More recently, Jane Maienschein (ASU), Manfred Laubichler (ASU) and Andrew Miller (HKUST) have joined the Bell Center with adjunct appointments.
+Maienschein’s research focuses on the history and philosophy of developmental and regenerative biology and Laubichler’s work largely embraces theoretical and evolutionary developmental biology, while Miller investigates the role played by calcium ions in the signal transduction pathways orchestrating embryonic development.

 For a synopsis of these Bell Center faculty research highlights in 2012:

-In addition to the principal investigators, the Center is staffed by an administrator, and a total of 14 postdoctoral scientists, graduate students, and research assistants.
+In addition to the principal investigators, the Center is staffed by an administrator, and postdoctoral scientists and research associates, graduate students, and research assistants.

 Barbara Burbank, Center Research Administrator